DomBom16/zenif/docs/modules/cli.md

 Each prompt type has an `ask()` method that displays the prompt and returns the user's input.

-By using these features of the FluxUtils CLI module, you can create command-line applications with intuitive argument parsing and interactive prompts.
+By using these features of the Zenif CLI module, you can create command-line applications with intuitive argument parsing and interactive prompts.
 This allows for more user-friendly and flexible command-line interfaces in your Python projects.